Rats and mice

 Facts about mice

-Mice usually cover very limited areas and, unlike rats, don't need to drink.
-Traps work quite well with mice and their favourite bait is peanut butter.
+Mice usually cover very limited areas and don't need to drink.
+Traps work well with mice, their favourite bait is peanut butter.

 Where you should put the bait

-Check overgrown areas.
 Try to find where the pests are living.
-Remove any buildup of rubbish; try to cut off access to food and water.
+Remove weeds, overgrown grass and piles of rubbish or other materials, and this will cut their access to food and water.

 Laying bait inside your house